trivialTZ/Lsst-Twilight-SNe/README.md

 Tolman dimming and an optional compact host knot.
 Setting ``--simlib-out`` on the CLI writes a SIMLIB file alongside the usual planning CSVs.

+When per-band source magnitudes are missing, the planner can fall back to a catalog `discoverymag` to estimate source brightness for saturation guard (enabled by default; see `PlannerConfig.use_discovery_fallback`).
+If a `discoverymag` column is present but the code cannot infer per-band magnitudes for any target, it raises a `ValueError` by default (`PlannerConfig.discovery_error_on_missing=True`) to avoid silently skipping saturation protection.

 See `twilight_planner_pkg/README.md` for detailed usage instructions and module documentation.